casabre/SnoopCompileWithMocking.jl/README.md

 ## Execution of SnoopCompileBot

-Running SnoopCompileBot on the project leads to the following error
+Running SnoopCompileBot leads to the following error

 ```julia-repl
 [ Info: Processsing the generated precompile signatures